 Hamburg: HAM is well linked to the city by S-Bahn and bus.
 It has a close European network including most UK airports and Dublin, Warsaw, Riga, Prague, Vienna and Budapest, all neighbouring countries and Scandinavia.

-Cologne: Cologne-Bonn airport (CGN), 15km south-east of Cologne and the base for Germanwings, operates 24 hours and has a high-speed rail station handling regional and long-distance trains and an S-Bahn line from Cologne.
+Cologne: Cologne-Bonn airport (CGN), 15km south-east of Cologne and a base for Eurowings, operates 24 hours and has a high-speed rail station handling regional and long-distance trains and an S-Bahn line from Cologne.
 Buses run to and from Bonn.
 The airport takes traffic from around Europe, including London (Heathrow and Stansted), Bristol, Manchester, neighbouring European hubs such as Vienna, Zürich, Milan, Budapest and Mediterranean and eastern European airports.
 The airport also has a bus station served by long-distance buses.
 There are several flights a week between Cologne and Miami (11 hours).

 Stuttgart: STR has UK connections with Birmingham, Heathrow and Manchester as well as a network of European flights.
 The airport is 13km from the city and has S-Bahn and bus connections.